paezha/University-AI-Panel/README.md

 Guelph (2023) and Trent University (2024).

 The aim of the provisional guidelines was to inform the university community about the use of AI in “operational excellence”.
-But the time has come to update the guidelines, and the institution, via its Office of the Provost, [launched a committee](#ai-committee-announced) to explore the use of AI across campus.
+As we approach the Fall Term of 2024, with almost two years of cohabitation experience with AI for the masses at our backs, the time has come to update these guidelines.
+Pertinently, the institution, via its Office of the Provost, [launched a committee](#ai-committee-announced) to explore the use of AI across campus.
 This committee is composed of three sub-committees that examine the use of AI in 1) teaching and learning,
-2) research, and 3) operational excellence in “our work” (the Provost’s words)(probably meaning the university’s work; not sure if the Provost themself uses AI).
+2) research, and 3) operational excellence in “our work” (the Provost’s words)(in all likelihood meaning the university’s work; not sure if the Provost herself uses AI).

 The sub-committees, in turn, convened panels to: